benhutchinson/Oodls/README.md

 - The Cause : Resources
 - The Cause : Some Killer Stats
 - Our Minimum Viable Product & Basic User Story
-- Sites With Similar Functionality
+- Name, Branding & Promotion Ideas
-- Key Design Considerations
+- Screenshots : The Final Product
-- Stretch Goal Features & Ideas
+- Why Was Tesco Integrated Into A Charitable Platform?
-- Why Would You Integrate Tesco Into A Charitable Platform?
+- Why The Tesco Data & Scheme Is Important
-- Team Policies
+- How We Could Extend & Improve This Project
 - Team Members
-- Technologies
+- <a name="#technologies"></a>Technologies</a>

 <p>
 <p>